harsh-sahare/Flixverse/README.md

 ## Acknowledgments

 - **TMDB API**: For providing the movie data and images.
-- **Tailwind CSS**: For the responsive design and utility-first approach.
 - **React**: For building a performant, component-based UI.
 - **React Router**: For seamless navigation across the application.